Tesla sees supply chain issues throughout 2022, posts record revenue | Business

 Tesla Inc on Wednesday forecast supply chain issues would persist throughout 2022 and limit electric vehicle production, while posting record quarterly revenue that beat Wall Street expectations.

 Tesla Inc on Wednesday forecast supply chain issues would persist throughout 2022 and limit electric vehicle production, while posting record quarterly revenue that beat Wall Street expectations.
 The outlook showed that even Tesla cannot avoid the shortages that were pitfalls for many larger automakers last year.
-And Tesla has the additional challenge of opening two new factories this year with chips and other parts in short supply.
+And Tesla has the additional challenge of opening two new factories this year with chips and other parts in short supply and new batteries and technologies to be introduced.

-Shares rose 1% in after-hours trade after an initial drop.
-CFRA analyst Garrett Nelson said the supply chain comments were simply cautionary.
-"We like how the company is setting up," he said, adding that the quarterly results looked good.
+Shares rose 0.4% in after-hours trade after an initial drop.
+"It's just a really challenging time not only with the production side, but the equity markets are on edge right now.
+And I think that kind of clouds the reality of how good this is," Gene Munster, managing partner at venture capital firm Loup Ventures, said, referring to Tesla's solid earnings.

 Revenue rose to $17.72 billion in the fourth quarter, from $10.74 billion a year earlier.
 Analysts had expected the electric-vehicle maker to report revenue of $16.57 billion, according to IBES data from Refinitiv.
+Tesla has fared better than most automakers in managing supply chain issues https://www.reuters.com/markets/europe/how-tesla-weathered-global-supply-chain-issues-that-knocked-rivals-2022-01-04 by using less scarce chips and quickly re-writing software.
 The world's most valuable automaker last quarter handed over a record number of vehicles to customers despite supply chain headwinds.

 "Our own factories have been running below capacity for several quarters as supply chain became the main limiting factor, which is likely to continue through 2022," Tesla said in a statement.
 Tesla said on Wednesday that its new factory in Austin has started production of Model Y late last year, adding it plans to start deliveries to customers after final certification, without elaborating on the timeframe.